dlstreamer/dlstreamer/docs/source/elements/gstelements.md

 # GStreamer Elements

-This page contains examples of certain GStreamer elements/plugins used in combination with Intel® Deep Learning Streamer elements.
+This page contains examples of certain GStreamer elements/plugins used in combination with Deep Learning Streamer elements.

 | Element | Description |
 |---|---|